Top 10 commercial solar companies in London

 2. Perfect Sense Energy

 Perfect Sense Energy takes a consultancy-led approach to commercial solar.
 Rather than leading with a system specification, they invest time upfront mapping out the client’s energy needs before any design work begins.
-This makes them a strong choice for businesses that want clarity on the financial case — including modelled payback and self-consumption rates — before committing to a specification.
+As a result, they are a strong choice for businesses that want clarity on the financial case — including modelled payback and self-consumption rates — before committing to a specification.

 3. Geo Green Power

 Geo Green Power has focused on larger commercial and agricultural solar systems since 2010.
-They are frequently engaged on projects where scale is the primary driver — factories, warehouses and farms where high-yield solar makes a material impact on operating costs.
-Their experience with large ground-mounted arrays and high-voltage three-phase systems makes them a strong option for clients at the larger end of the commercial market.
+Typically, they are engaged on projects where scale is the primary driver — factories, warehouses and farms where high-yield solar makes a material impact on operating costs.
+Their experience with large ground-mounted arrays and high-voltage three-phase systems makes them a strong option at the larger end of the commercial market.

 4. Eden Sustainable

-Eden Sustainable, founded in 2014, has established itself as a significant player in the UK commercial solar market — appearing on the Sunday Times Fastest-Growing Companies list and securing substantial funding for commercial project expansion.
-The company operates across multiple sectors including logistics, education and healthcare, and frequently integrates solar into broader corporate ESG and sustainability strategies.
-Their work demonstrates how solar can form part of a credible, auditable carbon reduction programme rather than a standalone energy project.
+Eden Sustainable, founded in 2014, has established itself as a significant player in UK commercial solar — appearing on the Sunday Times Fastest-Growing Companies list and securing substantial funding for expansion.
+The company operates across logistics, education and healthcare, and frequently integrates solar into broader corporate ESG and sustainability strategies.
+In effect, their work shows how solar can form part of a credible, auditable carbon-reduction programme rather than a standalone energy project.

 5. TLGEC (The Little Green Energy Company)

-TLGEC brings approximately 20 years of experience to the commercial solar sector.
+TLGEC brings roughly 20 years of experience to the commercial sector.
 Their distinguishing strength is combining solar with complementary building upgrades — EV charging, LED lighting and building management systems — under a single project scope.
-They use 3D modelling tools to optimise panel placement and are known for accurate generation forecasting.
-Their independence from specific equipment manufacturers allows impartial specification across panel and inverter brands.
+Notably, they use 3D modelling tools to optimise panel placement and are known for accurate generation forecasting.
+Their independence from specific manufacturers allows impartial specification across panel and inverter brands.

 6. DCR London